ultrazohm/ultrazohm_sw/docs/source/general/infrastructure/vscode_remote_container/vscode_remote_container.rst

 Podman instead of Docker
 ------------------------

-Using remote container with Docker might lead to unwanted problems with file permissions on Linux and Docker runs as root by default.
+Using the remote container with Docker might lead to unwanted problems with file permissions on Linux and Docker runs as root by default.
 `Podman <https://github.com/containers/podman>`_ can be used as a rootless alternative to Docker.

 - `Podman installation <https://podman.io/getting-started/installation>`_